bedrock-stdhub/stdhub-plugin-template/README.md

 > and answer some questions.
 >
 > After initializing, run `npm install` (or other package managers, `yarn` recommended) and start coding.

+In addition, there is also a [demo repository](https://github.com/bedrock-stdhub/stdhub-plugin-demo) that shows usages of these APIs.